 Mentorship is one of my greatest passions.
 I enjoy helping students to build software solutions to real problems.
 My expertise lies in developing the concept for a minimal viable product, tracking the software lifecycle, launching beta testing for user feedback, and mediation to help resolve interpersonal conflicts.

 Are you interested in having me as your mentor for a project?
 Anyone is welcome.
-Please sign-up here and see past projects that I've been a mentor for while at University at Buffalo.
+Please sign-up by sending me an email and see past projects that I've been a mentor for while at University at Buffalo.

 Achievelife - Dan, Fan, James, Jesse, Jonathan, Miaomiao, Yuzhe